2018 Instructors | The Art Barge

 Laurie Lambrecht is a visual artist based in Bridgehampton, NY.
 She is currently involved in photographic series investigating nature including Landskeins, and The Sagg Swamp.
 In addition to photographing she is working with fiber to explore the tactile experience of seeing.
 “Roy Lichtenstein in His Studio” the monograph of her photographic series was published by Monacelli Press in 2011.
 Lambrecht photographed a documentary project for the Rauschenberg Foundation in Captiva, Florida from 2012-2014.
 Currently she is working on a book project with the theater director Robert Wilson at the Watermill Center.
 In recent years she has been a fellow at artist residencies including, VCCA, the Rauschenberg Residency and the Montello Foundation.
 Laurie Lambrecht exhibits her work internationally and participates in photography festivals worldwide.
 The Drawing Room Gallery in East Hampton, NY exhibits her work locally.
 More info is available at www.LaurieLambrecht.com

-I received a BFA in painting in 1988 from Cleveland Institute of Art, then moved to NYC in ʻ89, where I worked as a studio assistant for Dennis Adams and then Michael Heizer.
-At Dia Center for the Arts I helped take down and install shows, including demolishing or building walls for whatever support the installation needed, and others.
-I was instrumental on installations by Katarina Fritsch, rebuilding the plaster positive of the tail knot of the Rat King according to her instruction, and worked with her on other installations for Matthew Marks Gallery, Chicagoʼs Museum of Contemporary Art, and the Venice Biennale.
-Though my BFA was in painting, I often gravitated to three dimensions.
-I used whatever materials would communicate my concepts.
+Christine Lidrbauch received a BFA in painting in 1988 from Cleveland Institute of Art, then moved to NYC in ʻ89, where she worked as a studio assistant for Dennis Adams and then Michael Heizer.
+At Dia Center for the Arts she helped take down and install shows, including demolishing or building walls for whatever support the installation needed, and others.
+She was instrumental on installations by Katarina Fritsch, rebuilding the plaster positive of the tail knot of the Rat King according to her instruction, and worked with her on other installations for Matthew Marks Gallery, Chicagoʼs Museum of Contemporary Art, and the Venice Biennale.
+Though her BFA is in painting, she gravitates often to three dimensions.
+She uses whatever materials communicate her concepts.
 In the early 90s these materials included silk flowers, photographic printing, dildos, oven tins, and menstrual blood.
 Now the materials are plastic car bumpers and parts of toys and spray paint and glitter.
-I moved to East Hampton in 2003 to take care of my mother-in-law.
-My Husband and I, as Silverback Art Services, worked to repair and fabricate contemporary sculptures for artists including Jack Youngerman, Franz West, Diana Cooper, Urs Fisher, Piero Golia, Paola Pivi and others.
-These are works in various materials, including fiberglass and resin, wood, plaster, cement, metals, paints, sometimes incorporating motors.
-I live and work in East Hampton.
+Lidrbauch moved to East Hampton in 2003 to care for her mother-in-law.
+Through Silverback Art Services, she and her husband have worked to repair and fabricate contemporary sculptures for artists including Jack Youngerman, Franz West, Diana Cooper, Urs Fisher, Piero Golia, Paola Pivi, and others.
+These are works in various materials, including fiberglass and resin, wood, plaster, cement, metals, paints, and sometimes incorporating motors.
+Christine Lidrbauch lives and work in East Hampton.

-Since the early nineteen eighties Diane Mayo has had twenty solo exhibitions.
-Ms Mayo’s ceramic work has been widely exhibited in the United State in recent years and was shown in Germany in 1994.
+Since the early 1980s Diane Mayo has had twenty solo exhibitions.
+Ms. Mayo’s ceramic work has been widely exhibited in the United States in recent years and was shown in Germany in 1994.
 The noted art critic and author Rose C.S.
-Slivka has written “Diane Mayo is in a class by herself as a potter, making uncanny habitats for a world of birds, beasts, fish and creatures of her imagination.
-Hand-rolled from slabs, they are without a doubt among the most orginal pottery forms we have seen anywhere.”
-Other critics who have written essays on her work include Phyllis Braff, Gerrit Henry, Janet Goleas and Amei Wallach.
+Slivka wrote, “Diane Mayo is in a class by herself as a potter, making uncanny habitats for a world of birds, beasts, fish and creatures of her imagination.
+Hand-rolled from slabs, they are without a doubt among the most original pottery forms we have seen anywhere.”
+Other critics who have written essays on her work include Phyllis Braff, Gerrit Henry, Janet Goleas, and Amei Wallach.

 Mae Mougin ceramic journey began at Palisades High School in Pacific Palisades, California.
 She studied ceramics at Parsons, The New School, enriching her education with new clay bodies, discovering the beauty of porcelain and mold making.
 Mae Mougin Porcelain was established in North Sea, Southampton in 1999.
 Custom designed collections are inspired from objects of the everyday, traveling and her former life in the professional world of fashion photography.
 One of kind pieces can be playful and wonky.
 Custom dinner place settings with Paddle marks along the edges are a signature design element.
 Mougin is also a founding member of The Clay Art Guild of The Hamptons, a founding Member/Chair of The Community Board and The Byrd Hoffman Watermill Center as well as a member of the East Hampton Volunteer Ocean Rescue.